- About Us

 Elliot Richardson, CEO & Past President

-Elliot Richardson is a partner at the law firm of Korey, Cotter, Heather & Richardson, handling a variety of commercial litigation matters in both federal and state court.
-Prior to running for Congress in Illinois' 10th District, Elliot's practice included civil rights litigation.
-Specifically, he represented client's whose constitutional rights were violated.
+Elliot Richardson is also a partner at the law firm of Korey, Cotter, Heather & Richardson, handling a variety of commercial litigation matters in both federal and state court.

 Elliot has been involved in community service since his college days at Bradley University.
 Presently, Elliot serves on the Board of Directors for Childserv, a large and successful organization focused on helping at-risk children.
 Elliot is co-chair of the resource development committee of this organization.
 Elliot is also on the board of Youth Conservation Corp., a dynamic non-profit which provides training in the construction industry to at-risk children.

 Elliot formerly served on the Board of Directors for Youth Communications, an organization that empowers children by teaching them crucial writing skills.
 He also served on the Editorial Board of the Chicago Bar Association and on the executive committee of the Young Lawyers Section of the CBA.
 Elliot also served on the board of the YMCA Alliance Board.

 Elliot received his law degree from the University of Dayton.
 In law school, he was the member of the Public Interest Law Organization and received the University of Dayton School of Law Pro Bono Publico Service Award.
 Elliot graduated from Bradley University with a degree in sociology and criminal justice.
 He obtained a minor in history.

 Contact Amy at firstname.lastname@example.org about Membership, Mini-Meetings, Strategic Partners, Chapters, Communications, Web and Sponsors